niladrridas/hdl_serial_comm/CONTRIBUTING.md

-# Contributing to [Your Project Name]
+# Contributing to UART Communication on Xilinx FPGA

-Thank you for considering contributing to [Your Project Name]!
+Thank you for considering contributing to Your Project Name!
 By contributing to this project, you help make it better and encourage its growth.

 ## How to Contribute